-Ligia Lewis works as an artist, choreographer, and director.
+Ligia Lewis works as an artist, choreographer, dancer, and director.
 She presents her work on stage, in a gallery or museum, through film or exhibition format.
 Lewis's works are often marked by physical and emotional intensities by which comedy and tragedy collide.
 Through her work, the performer and audience confront a confluence of processes that disrupt normative conceptions of the body.
+Her work slides between the familiar and unfamiliar.
 At the same time, she negotiates the ghostly traces of history, memory, and the un/known.
 Her expressive concepts form movement, speech, affects, thoughts, relations, and utterances within a highly defined choreographic landscape.
 Held together by the logic of interdependence, disorder, and play, she creates space(s) for the emergent and the indeterminate while tending to the mundane.
-In her work, sonic and visual metaphors meet the body, materializing the enigmatic, the poetic, and the dissonant—her work slides between the familiar and the unfamiliar.
+In her work, sonic and visual metaphors meet the body, materializing the enigmatic, the poetic, and the dissonant.
 Lewis's work continues to evoke the nuances of embodiment.
+For Lewis, choreography is the movement of ideas across bodies meticulously conceived, crafted, and directed— a political act, a writing against the grain of the racial regime of representationalism and (black) erasure.

-She presented in multiple venues across Europe, the US, and abroad, including the MOCA, Los Angeles; HAU Hebbel am Ufer, Berlin; Tanzquartier, Vienna; MCA Museum of Contemporary Art, Chicago; Mudam Museum, Luxembourg; Wien Modern, Vienna; Redcat Theater, Los Angeles; Hammer Museum, Los Angeles; Walker Art Center, Minneapolis; Kaaitheater, Brussels; Arsenic, Lausanne; High Line Art, New York; Performance Space, New York; OGR Torino; Stedelijk, Amsterdam; TATE Modern, London.
-Her work has also been presented at festivals and biennials such as the Ruhrtriennale, Bochum, Germany; Tanzplattform, Germany; Short Theater Festival (Prisma), Rome; Spring Festival, Utrecht; Politik im Freien Theater Festival, Frankfurt; Liverpool Biennial; My Wild Flag, Stockholm; Side Step Festival, Helsinki; Biennale of Moving Images / Centre D'Art Contemporain, Geneva; American Realness, New York; The Donaufestival, Krems, Austria and Julidans, Amsterdam.
+She’s presented her work in multiple venues across Europe, the US, and abroad, including the MOCA, Los Angeles; HAU Hebbel am Ufer, Berlin; Tanzquartier, Vienna; MCA Museum of Contemporary Art, Chicago; Spazio Griot/Mattatoio, Rome; Mudam Museum, Luxembourg; Wien Modern, Vienna; Kaserne, Basel; Redcat Theater, Los Angeles; Hammer Museum, Los Angeles; Walker Art Center, Minneapolis; beursschouwburg, Brussels; Kaaitheater, Brussels; Arsenic, Lausanne; High Line Art, New York; Performance Space, New York; OGR Torino; Stedelijk, Amsterdam; TATE Modern, London, and Cordova, Barcelona; and Human Resources Los Angeles, LA.
+Her work has also been presented at festivals and biennials such as the Short Theater Festival (Prisma artist), Rome; Ruhrtriennale, Bochum, Germany; Tanzplattform, Germany; Spring Festival, Utrecht; Festival Otoño, La Casa Encendida, Madrid; Politik im Freien Theater Festival, Frankfurt; Liverpool Biennial; My Wild Flag, Stockholm; Joao Tunis; Side Step Festival, Helsinki; Biennale of Moving Images / Centre D'Art Contemporain, Geneva; American Realness, New York; The Donaufestival, Krems, Austria and Julidans, Amsterdam.

 Lewis is the recipient of the German Theater Award Der FAUST in the category of Performance in Dance (2023) for "A Plot / A Scandal," the Tabori Award in the category of Distinction (2021); a Foundation for Contemporary Arts Grants Award (2018); a Bessie Award for Outstanding Production for minor matter (2017); a Factory Artist residency at tanzhaus nrw (2017-19); and a Prix Jardin d' Europe from ImPulsTanz for Sorrow Swag (2014).
 Her work has been presented in multiple venues across Europe and the U.S. and is currently touring.